DonaldET/DemoDev/README.md

 #Welcome

-These small _DemoDev_ projects illustrate useful techniques for building Java and J2EE related applications.
-This collection of projects is the nuclease of a book on Java programming.
+These small _DemoDev_ projects illustrate useful techniques for building Java, Service Oriented Architecture and J2EE related applications.
+This collection of projects is the nucleus of a future book on Java programming.

 The projects use Maven to build and JUnit test artifacts.
 The _root_ parent project defines common MAVEN dependencies and versions.
 Nested child projects are located under the top-level parent project.
 A child project may be a parent of lower level child projects forming a tree.
 Shared plugins and _localized_ dependencies are included in parent projects and sometimes overridden in child projects.